fnareoh/DTW/README.md

 # Experiment reproduction

 Experiments for the default parameters should be reproducible with the following (simplistic) bash script.
+The results are outputted progressively to a `results` folder.

 ```
 ./experiments.sh